-Regular injections of hyaluronic acid directly into a joint is a relatively new treatment that has been tried for osteoarthritis (OA).
+Regular injections of hyaluronic acid directly into a joint are a relatively new treatment which has been tried for osteoarthritis (OA).
 The theory is that it may help with lubrication and shock absorption in a damaged joint.
 It may produce a small beneficial effect in some people.
 However, NICE has looked at hyaluronic acid as a possible treatment for OA and does not recommend its use.
 This is because there is little evidence that it is effective and there may be a risk of problems after the treatment.

 Heat rubs (topical rubefacients)

 Although widely used, NICE does not recommend their use.
 This is because there is little scientific evidence to say that they work.

 Arthroscopic lavage and debridement

 This is an operation to wash out a joint and trim cartilage from a joint.
 NICE recommends that this should not be offered as part of treatment for OA unless you have a clear history of your knee locking up.

 What is the outlook (prognosis)?